Much has changed since 1954. Change has been tempered, however, by the persistence of qualities that make a caring community.

 John Sanford Todd Community Center.
 John Sanford Todd is acclaimed as the “Father of the Lakewood Plan” that permitted Lakewood and scores of other communities throughout the nation to incorporate.
 He was Lakewood’s first and only city attorney from 1954 to 2004.
 The center was dedicated in Mayfair Park in 1991.

 Lakewood.
 Many sources confidently assert that Clark Bonner gave Lakewood its name because of the woods that were said to surround Bouton Lake.
-Those sources may be right, but photographs of the site before development show just a few eucalyptus trees growing near a boggy depression dotted with marshes – all that remained of General Bouton’s accidental lake.
+Those sources may be right, but photographs of the site before the development of Lakewood show just a few eucalyptus trees growing near a boggy depression dotted with marshes – all that remained of General Bouton’s accidental lake.

 It’s likely that Bonner choose a name for the Lakewood Country Club Estates that had associations with wealth and prestige.
 He picked the name Lakewood because of Lakewood, New Jersey’s fame as a resort community.
 According to the gazetteer of the U.S. Geologic Survey, there are at least 125 communities and places that are named Lakewood in the United States today.